 They also partner with Nokia to deliver 400G networking that’s both fast and (dare we say) elegant.
 If AWS is a digital motorway littered with tollbooths, Hetzner is the backroad with better views and no surveillance.

-Other European providers worth considering include OVHcloud (France), Scaleway (France), and IONOS (Germany), each offering varying degrees of sovereignty, compliance, and local support.
+Other European providers include OVHcloud (France), Scaleway (France), and IONOS (Germany), each offering varying degrees of sovereignty, compliance, and local support.
 The point is not to promote any single vendor, it is to demonstrate that a viable European cloud ecosystem exists.

 The greener (and smarter) alternative